IfTheHueFits/ifthehuefits.github.io/_posts/20-11-22-is-this-thing-on?.md

 ## And Next?

 So things may be a bit quiet for now just while I work the kinks out of this website, as I very much taught myself web-dev so I could make this, but currently I am making my first foray into the Adeptus Astartes so I may be needing some help with some test themes coming up.
-In the meantime, here is a cheeky smattering of Necrons to whet your appetite.
+In the meantime, here is a cheeky smattering of Necrons that I made about 6 years ago to whet your appetite.

+{% assign img_file = "assets/images/warhammer/tomb_blades_6.jpg,assets/images/warhammer/triarch_stalker_3.jpg" | split: ',' %}
+{% include row.html files = img_file %}